 Judges give feedback to each child.
 The aim is to encourage children, highlight the strengths of their project, and give them positive feedback where possible.
 More detailed information on how the projects are assessed is made available on registration.

 Each child receives a Participation Certificate.
-Prizes are given to the winner of each age-group categories.
-Prizes are also handed out for the People’s Choice Award, the New Zealand History category, and the Family History category.
+Prizes are given to the winner of each age-group categories, and other categories.

 What benefit does my child receive from doing a project?